postmanlabs/labs-docs/src/pages/docs/getting-started/sending-the-first-request.md

 ## Sending a request

-Ready to send your first request?
-Open Postman and get started:

 1. Select **+** in the workbench to open a new [tab](/docs/getting-started/navigating-postman/#tabs).
 1. Enter `postman-echo.com/get` for the request URL.
 1. Select **Send**.